captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 Is only way to be free.
 ---
 ## DAVIDE:
-I no give my food to younger boys when I was in de Camp.
+I no give food to younger boys in the war.
 ---
 ## PAOLA:
 What?